 You can configure plan file templates to enable "plan file processing with utilities" instead of traditional plan file processing.
 This means that when plan files are processed, a list of utilities is iteratively processed per plan file, using data for that plan code.
-This feature is primarily intended to be used with form-enabled composite plan files, where the content of the form plan files is comprised of multiple utility files instead of within the plan file itself.
+This feature is primarily intended to be used with form-enabled plan files that use embedded forms, where the content of the form plan files is comprised of multiple embedded utility files instead of within the plan file itself.

-For example, imagine that you have a composite plan file that uses Utility1, Utility2, and Utility3 for content.
+For example, imagine that you have a plan file that uses Utility1, Utility2, and Utility3 as embedded forms for content.
 When users are working in the form plan file, they can switch between the embedded utilities by using a Menu component.
 They can input values in each utility and save data to the database.
 The embedded utilities are filtered to only show and save data for the current plan code, by use of shared variables.

 Now imagine that a driver value in the file group has changed, so you want to process plan files to save updated data to the database.
 You cannot use the regular Process Plan Files feature for this purpose, because it only processes and saves the plan file.
-When using composite plan files, the plan file itself is only a "shell" that provides context for the utility files.
+In this example, the plan file itself is only a "shell" that provides context for the embedded utility files.
 The utility files are where all of the data processing occurs for the plan code, so it is the utility files that need to be processed and saved.
-Therefore in order to process composite plan files, you must perform iterative processing of utilities per plan code.
-In this example, this means that Utility1, Utility2, and Utility3 would be processed repeatedly-once for each plan code-in order to save the updated data for each plan code to the database.
+Therefore in order to process these plan files, you must perform iterative processing of utilities per plan code.
+In this example, this means that Utility1, Utility2, and Utility3 would be processed repeatedly-once for each plan code in order to save the updated data for each plan code to the database.

-Although composite plan files are the intended use case for this feature, "processing with utilities" can be used with any kind of plan file where regular utility processing per plan code is required.
+Although plan files with embedded forms are the intended use case for this feature, "processing with utilities" can be used with any kind of plan file where regular utility processing per plan code is required.
 However in most other cases, using regular multipass file processing with the utility is usually sufficient, and easier to set up.